Updated: Jun 7, 2021

 My question to you would be, what exactly do you own?
 Many people hear lease and immediately think about a rental/lease vehicle.
 While this may be a correct line of thinking, when it comes to Hotshot Trucking, the term "Lease" also refers to your choice of operation.
 You may have your own truck and/or trailer but then "lease on to" a trucking company that is already in operation.
-Vice versa, you may lease your truck and trailer from company where you may pay a monthly cost plus mileage while owing your DOT/authority.
+Vice versa, you may lease your truck and trailer from a company where you may pay a monthly cost plus mileage while owning your DOT/authority.
 The terms own and lease do not simply refer to purchasing or renting a truck and/or trailer but also to the way you begin operating.

 Oh I see, so what is it like to lease on to another company?

 This is something that many new drivers decide to do.
 But is it really the best way to begin?
 This goes back to the original question, to lease or not to lease?
-When leasing your leased or owned truck and trailer to a company that is well established, you often benefit from the following perks:
+When leasing your leased or owned truck and trailer on to a company that is well established, you often benefit from the following perks:

 No Insurance Down Payment (Normally multiple thousands of dollars)